flapjack/flapjack.io/Releasing.md

 * Users install Redis
 * Users install the gem, then they need to mess with the config file
-* We are currently managing the config files with Puppet under /etc/flapjack
+* We are currently managing the config files with Puppet under `/etc/flapjack`
-* We create a log directory under /var/log/flapjack
+* We create a log directory under `/var/log/flapjack`

 ## How does Flapjack run?

-* Internally, Flapjack functionality is contained in pikelets (term coined by [@ali-graham](http://github.com/ali-graham)\)
+* Internally, Flapjack functionality is contained in Pikelets (term coined by [@ali-graham](http://github.com/ali-graham)\)
-* We can run many pikelets in a single process
+* We can run many Pikelets in a single process
 * In the future we may fire up separate EventMachine loops
 * Right now there is a single EM loop
-* The config file controls which pikelets are booted
+* The config file controls which Pikelets are booted
 * The config file controls the logging levels

 ## Are we happy with how Flapjack is packaged and distributed?